 All of Ohio’s public universities and colleges, including community colleges, allow residents age 60 and older to audit courses tuition-free if space is available.
-Instructors of individual courses must approve your application, and, per state law, you may be not allowed to take certain physically demanding courses.
-You are also responsible for any course fees, such as lab fees and other mandatory course materials.
+Instructors of individual courses must approve your application, and, you are also responsible for any course fees, such as lab fees and other mandatory course materials..

 State law permits schools to forbid enrollment in certain classes “in which physical demands upon students are inappropriate for imposition upon persons 60 years of age or older.”
 (That wouldn’t rule out the one physical-education course I took in college – Bowling, Ping-Pong and Pool.)